JacobK233811/MQuicker/index.md

 fi<br>

 rm "PythonFiles/create.txt"<br>
 # Test if new directory is empty.
-Exit if it's not<br>
+Exit if its not<br>
 if [ -d $(pwd)/$InstallDir ]; then<br>
     &nbsp;&nbsp;&nbsp;&nbsp;if [ "$(ls -A $(pwd)/$InstallDir)" ]; then<br>
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;echo "ERROR: Directory is not empty" >&2<br>